michaeljclark/vlu/README.md

 It is expected to use an 8-bit quantum for the unary code which means the packet size is one machine word (64 bits).
 This reduces the SHIFT-MASK-BRANCH frequency by a factor of 8 compared to per-byte continuation codes like LEB128.
+A VLU8 implementation can fetch 64-bits and process 56-bits at once.

+### VLU8

 VLU with an 8-bit quantum shall be referred to as VLU8.

 ```